Randz0/REPO-Bombadiro-Mod/README.md

 <h1>README</h1>

-<h2>The Mod</h2>

-Replaces the REPO Head Man Enemy with bombadiro crocodilo including some blessed audio to go alongside

 <h2>How To Build</h2>

 In order to build this project simply have dotnet installed, (created with version 9.0.200 however I have not checked if it's compatible with earlier versions).